FDMZ17/Expressbin/README.md

 Then run `npm install` to install the dependencies, Then run `npm start` to start the server

 # SSL [optional]
- Make sure to replace the <ssl path> and <cert path> with your ssl and cert path

 ```javascript
 module.exports = {